vlinderco/vlinderco.github.io/resources.md

 -	Central values – the intentions and motives of past or future behaviour
 -	Steps Down – actions needed / planning for future goals and safe ground

-### Order the full toolkit for just £89.00 (no VAT)
+### Order the full toolkit for just £44.95 (no VAT)

+Also available on Amazon

-A sample handbook with blank template and inform guidance is also available on request.
+A sample handbook with blank template and inform guidance is available on request.

 Email: [info@vlinder.co.uk](mailto:info@vlinder.co.uk)